dineshkumar8464/AI-for-Marketing-Project/README.md

   - _Example_: "Write a slogan for Tata Salt highlighting its health benefits."

 This makes the AI more flexible and context-aware in content generation.

-## 1. 🧠 Brand vs. Product Input Handling

-Our AI Marketing Generator is flexible with inputs.
-It supports:
-- Specific product names (e.g., "Tata Salt", "KFC Chicken Burger")
-- Brand or company names (e.g., "Tata", "KFC")

-🔹 The system intelligently generates marketing content based on context, even when the input is a brand with multiple products.

-Example:
-- Input: `Tata` → Outputs content suitable for Tata as a brand.
-- Input: `Tata Salt` → Outputs content specific to that product.

-This makes the tool scalable and adaptive for broader marketing use cases.
 ---